 Sprinkle the bites with your chosen toppings (flaky sea salt or everything bagel seasoning work well!).

 Bake for 13-15 minutes until golden brown.
-Transfer to a cooling rack to cool fully.
+Transfer to a cooling rack to cool fully and enjoy!

 Expert Baking Tips